s-group-dev/git-utils/docs/COMMANDS.rst

-GUTS Command Reference
+GTSH Command Reference
 ======================

-$ guts branch list-merged
+$ gtsh branch list-merged
 -------------------------

    List all other branches that are merged to given branch.

 ::

-   Usage: guts.py branch list-merged [OPTIONS]
+   Usage: gtsh.py branch list-merged [OPTIONS]

      List all other branches that are merged to given branch.